Back-to-School Savings, Giveaway and a YUM

 By: Staff Report

 When you think of corporal punishment in schools, it's easy to think of a time from long ago or a place completely foreign from here.
-However, that topic is a reoccurring, still-recent phenomenon affecting children worldwide - including the U.S.
+However, that topic is a reoccurring, still-recent phenomenon affecting children worldwide -

 Family Prep Time Before Going Back-to-School